Propaganda is a classic book on persuasion and influence written by Edward Bernays in 1928.

 I personally place Propaganda at the same level as The Prince by Machiavelli: a huge classic on how to be bad, which can be used for good.

-I also strongly agree with him that democracy presents severe limitations, and we need enlightened leaders who can do the interest of the masses.
-And that also means, swaying the masses with intelligent communication and propaganda.
+I also tend to agree with him that democracy presents some limitations, and that enlightened leaders who can sway the masses with intelligent communication and propaganda can also best position themselves to do the interest of those same masses.